 The northern two-lined salamander (Eurycea bislineata) has a yellowish olive stripe down its back bordered by two black lines.
 Its sides may be mottled and the belly is usually a paler shade of yellow.
-Adults have short stocky limbs and can grow to 12 centimetres in length, the tail making up about half of the total length.
+Adults have short stocky limbs and can grow to about eight centimetres in length, the tail making up about half of the total length.

 The northern dusky salamander species found in Ontario is somewhat similar to the northern two-lined salamander but can be readily distinguished from it by the light line that runs diagonally from the eye to the jaw.
 Eastern red-backed salamanders are dark grey, and many of them have a wide red band running down the back.
 Four-toed salamanders have four toes on their hind feet and a white belly with black spots.